MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Invoke-MgGraphChat.md

 Unhide a chat for a user.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaGraphChat](/powershell/module/Microsoft.Graph.Beta.Teams/Invoke-MgBetaGraphChat?view=graph-powershell-beta)

 ## SYNTAX

 ### GraphExpanded (Default)